atolab/zenoh-web/content/docs/manual/user-password.md

   mode: "client",
   transport: {
     auth: {
-      /// The configuration of authentification.
+      /// The configuration of authentication.
       /// A password implies a username is required.
       usrpwd: {
         user: "clientusername",